Skip to content

 A

-ICIs release T-cell immune checkpoints to attack cancer, but they also simultaneously disrupt the PD-L1-dependent immune privilege of ocular tissues1).
-The pathogenic mechanisms are classified into three types (see Section 6): (1) cross-reactivity between anti-tumor T cells and melanin-containing ocular tissues (VKH-like reaction), (2) retinal vasculitis due to bystander effects, and (3) autoantibody-mediated inflammation.
+ICIs activate T cells by releasing immune checkpoints to attack cancer, but they also disrupt the PD-L1-dependent immune privilege of ocular tissues1).
+The pathological mechanisms are classified into three types (see Section 6): (1) cross-reactivity between anti-tumor T cells and melanin-containing ocular tissues (VKH-like reaction), (2) retinal vasculitis due to bystander effects, and (3) autoantibody-mediated inflammation.

-The diagnosis of ICI-related ocular irAEs is based on the temporal relationship between ICI use and ocular findings.
-Basic screening according to the Uveitis Clinical Practice Guidelines (2019) should be performed3).
-The principle of diagnosis is to confirm the temporal relationship between the suspected drug use and symptom onset, and to exclude other causes.
+The diagnosis of ICI-related ocular irAE is based on the temporal association between ICI use and ocular findings.
+The diagnostic principle is to perform basic uveitis screening, confirm the temporal relationship between the suspected drug use and symptom onset, and exclude other causes3).

-Posterior segmentOCT/FALoss of outer retinal layers, vascular leakage, cystoid macular edema1)
+Posterior segmentOCT/FALoss of outer retinal signal, vascular leakage, cystoid macular edema1)

 Posterior segmentElectroretinography (ERG)Assessment of rod and cone function in MAR-like retinopathy